Italy Global Business Entities Guide Italy Joint Stock Company - Società per Azioni

 Is the entity subject to any statutory (external) auditor obligations?

-A S.p.A. is generally obliged to appoint an external auditor (see next answer), in order to have its financial statements externally audited each financial year.
-The auditor is, in principle, appointed by the Shareholders’ Meeting.
+A S.p.A. is generally required to appoint an external auditor (see next answer), in order to have its financial statements externally audited each financial year.
+The auditor is, in principle, appointed by at a meeting of the shareholders.

 Requirements to appoint other persons (officers, secretary, internal auditor / accountants).
 If so, what are their functions?
 Are there any residency requirements?

-The Board of Statutory Auditors is the body in charge to carry out the internal control of the company and its main function is the supervision on the management.
-It consists of professionals (mainly chartered accountants or lawyers) who must be independent from the company, even if they are appointed by the Shareholders’ Meeting.
-The members of such Board of Statutory Auditors must consist of at least 5 professionals, of which 3 shall be appointed as Effective Statutory Auditors (“sindaco effettivo”) and the others 2 as Substitute Statutory Auditors (“sindaci supplenti”).
-Furthermore, at least 1 of the Effective Statutory Auditors and 1 of the Substitute Statutory Auditors must be registered with the legal accounting auditors’ registry (“Registro dei revisori legali”).
+The Board of Statutory Auditors is the body in charge to carry out the internal control of the company and its main function is to ensure the board acts in compliance with the applicable regulations.
+It consists of professionals (mainly chartered accountants or lawyers) who must be independent from the company, even if they are appointed by the Shareholders.
+The members of such Board of Statutory Auditors must consist of at least five (5) professionals, of which three (3) shall be appointed as Effective Statutory Auditors (sindaco effettivo) and the other two (2) as Substitute Statutory Auditors (sindaci supplenti).
+Furthermore, at least one (1) of the Effective Statutory Auditors and one (1) of the Substitute Statutory Auditors must be registered with the legal accounting auditors' registry (Registro dei revisori legali).

-The legal accounting audit mainly entails the duties to verify, on a quarterly basis, the keeping of accounts and the correct recording of operations in the accounting records and to double check the annual financial statements and the consolidated ones (if any).
-The legal accounting audit also include the examination on the correspondence of these documents to the accounting records.
+The legal accounting audit mainly entails the duties to verify, on a quarterly basis, compliance with the applicable rules and accounting principles the keeping of accounts and the correct recording of operations in the accounting records and to double check the annual financial statements and the consolidated ones (if any).
+The legal accounting audit also includes the examination on the correspondence of these documents to the accounting records.

-Furthermore, please note that with regard to the companies that (i) are not obligated to report the consolidated financial statements and (ii) do not operate within the security market, the articles of association can also delegate the legal accounting audit to the Board of Statutory Auditors.
-In such case, all its members must be registered with the legal accounting auditors’ registry.
+Furthermore, companies that (i) are not required to report file their consolidated financial statements [to whom?]with the public records and (ii) do not have their securities listed on a public exchange, the Articles of Association can also delegate the legal accounting audit to the Board of Statutory Auditors.
+In such case, all its members must be registered with the legal accounting auditors' registry..

 What is the title designated for 'ownership interests' (e.g. shares, quota, interests, membership)?

-The participation in the corporate capital of a S.p.A. is represented by shares (“azioni”).
+The ownership interests of an S.p.A. is represented by shares (azioni).
 The shares are indivisible and are necessarily of equal value.

 Are different classes of ownership interests possible?
 If so, what are some examples of different classes?

 The shares are of equal value and grant the same rights to their owners.
-However, the company’s articles of association (and its following amendments) may provide for different categories of shares, such as:
+However, the company's Articles of Association may provide for different categories of shares, such as –

 • shares granting particular rights with regard to the profits of the company;